DcViet/beginnerFullStackWebDev_stackskill/First Website/Readme.md

-#this is first website then i learn to course "full stack web dev"
+#this is first website then I learn to course "full stack web dev"
 #
-in this cource: Beginner Full Stack Web Development: HTML, CSS, React & Node Getting Started With HTML
+in this cource: Beginner Full Stack Web Development: HTML, CSS, React & Node
+#
+Getting Started With HTML

  Intro to Web Development (7:58)